pippinbarr/lets-snake-ancient-greek-punishment/process/to-do.md

 - ~~Snake in the middle, apple above apple below~~
 - ~~Apple retreats outside walls based on your distance from it~~
 - ~~Death is a reset~~

+## Danaids

+- After apple-eat, drain points (delay with a timer, have a sound per tick)